 Internet Safety and Network Acceptable Use

-Use Access to the Internet/Network is a privilege, not a right.
-With this privilege, there also is a responsibility to use the Internet/Network solely for educational purposes and not to access materials not suitable for students.
-As part of the implementation of the administration's guidelines, students and staff must be instructed on the appropriate use of the Internet/Network.
+Use of and access to the internet/network is a privilege, not a right.
+With this privilege, there is also a responsibility to use the internet/network solely for educational purposes and not to access materials not suitable for students.
+As part of the implementation of the administration's guidelines, students and staff must be instructed on the appropriate use of the internet/network.
 Inappropriate or disruptive use by any person will not be tolerated.

-The purpose of the District's educational network is to support research and education in and among academic institutions by providing access to unique resources and the opportunity for collaborative work.
-All use of the Internet and Network must be in support of education and research and be consistent with the educational objectives of the District.
+The purpose of the district's educational network is to support research and education in and among academic institutions by providing access to unique resources and the opportunity for collaborative work.
+All use of the internet and network must be in support of education and research and be consistent with the educational objectives of the district.
 Use of other networks or computing resources must comply with the rules governing those networks.
-Transmission of any material in violation of any Federal or State laws or regulations is prohibited; this includes, but is not limited to, copyrighted material, threatening or obscene material, or material protected by trade secret.
-Access to computer systems and networks owned or operated by the District imposes certain responsibilities and obligations on users and is subject to District policies and local, State, and Federal laws.
+Transmission of any material in violation of any federal or state laws or regulations is prohibited; this includes, but is not limited to, copyrighted material, threatening or obscene material, or material protected as trade secrets.
+Access to computer systems and networks owned or operated by the district imposes certain responsibilities and obligations on users and is subject to district policies and local, state, and federal laws.

 Acceptable use is always ethical, reflects honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of information, system security mechanisms, and the individual's rights to privacy and freedom from intimidation, harassment, and unwarranted annoyance.